 As the hall emptied, he sighted a face unfamiliar to him.
 A blond-haired child—a teen, maybe—was one amongst the crowd.
 If her attire didn’t stick out so much, he would have missed her.
 The girl wore a white cap with a matching white sailor uniform, complete with a blue neckerchief.
 Frankly, it was too much.
 Ryu’s eyes hurt looking at her, and he briefly noted how young she looked before he mentally discarded such thoughts.

-There could be others like Okazaki
+There could be others like Okazaki, he noted.

 As the students cleared, the blond turned, silent but nevertheless staring at him.
 In any case, she was no pupil of Ryu’s nor Okazaki’s, so the man felt unsettled by her vacant yellow eyes piercing through him.